Mercateo/spring-security-jwt/Readme.md

 ## Changelog:

 2.0.1:
+* breaking change to the previous versions 1.x.y
 * updated dependencies
 * updated parent pom [oss-parent-pom](https://github.com/Mercateo/oss-parent-pom) to version 1.0.9.
-* the public dependenvy on [io.vavr](https://www.vavr.io/) is removed
+* the public dependency on [io.vavr](https://www.vavr.io/) is removed

 ## What's next?

 * remove the dependency to [io.vavr](https://www.vavr.io/)
-* add module-info for better compatibility with java 9+
+* add module-info for better compatibility with java 9 and later